 To get started, open the page or product that you want to translate on the front-end of your site.
 Then, click the Translate Page option on the WordPress toolbar:

-For more details on how to use TranslatePress to translate your WooCommerce store, check out our guide on how to translate WooCommerce products.
+For more details on how to use TranslatePress to translate your WooCommerce store, check out our guide on how to translate WooCommerce products, or watch this short video below:

 Create Your Multilingual eCommerce Store Today